awsdocs/iam-user-guide/doc_source/access_policies_create-console.md

 1. Choose the **JSON** tab\.

 1. Type or paste a JSON policy document\.
-For details about the IAM policy language, see [IAM JSON Policy Reference](reference_policies.md)\.
+For details about the IAM policy language, see [IAM JSON policy reference](reference_policies.md)\.

 1. When you are finished, choose **Review policy**\.
 The [Policy Validator](access_policies_policy-validator.md) reports any syntax errors\.
 **Note**
 You can switch between the **Visual editor** and **JSON** tabs anytime\.
 However, if you make changes or choose **Review policy** in the **Visual editor** tab, IAM might restructure your policy to optimize it for the visual editor\.
-For more information, see [Policy Restructuring](troubleshoot_policies.md#troubleshoot_viseditor-restructure)\.
+For more information, see [Policy restructuring](troubleshoot_policies.md#troubleshoot_viseditor-restructure)\.

 1. On the **Review policy** page, type a **Name** and a **Description** \(optional\) for the policy that you are creating\.
 Review the policy **Summary** to see the permissions that are granted by your policy\.
 Then choose **Create policy** to save your work\.

 After you create a policy, you can attach it to your groups, users, or roles\.
-For more information, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.
+For more information, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md)\.

-## Creating Policies with the Visual Editor<a name="access_policies_create-visual-editor"></a>
+## Creating policies with the visual editor<a name="access_policies_create-visual-editor"></a>

 The visual editor in the IAM console guides you through creating a policy without having to write JSON syntax\.
-To view an example of using the visual editor to create a policy, see [Controlling Access to Identities](access_controlling.md#access_controlling-identities)\.
+To view an example of using the visual editor to create a policy, see [Controlling access to identities](access_controlling.md#access_controlling-identities)\.

 **To use the visual editor to create a policy**